h2oai/steam/docs/cli/steam_create_workgroup.md

 ### Options

 ```
-      --description="": No description available
+      --description="": A string description
-      --name="": No description available
+      --name="": A string name.
 ```

 ### Options inherited from parent commands